A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Remaining Issues and Future Directions

 \subsection{Mutual Promotion with High-Level Tasks}

 As we all know, high-level computer vision tasks (e.g., image classification, image segmentation, and image analysis) are highly dependent on the quality of the input image, so SISR technology is usually used for pre-processing.
 Meanwhile, the quality of the SR images will greatly affect the accuracy of these tasks.
+Therefore, integrate image super-resolution with high-level tasks has become a hot topic in recent years.
+To achieve this, Zangeneh \emph{et al.}~\cite{zangeneh2020low} proposed a novel nonlinear coupled mapping architecture using two deep convolutional neural networks to project the low and high resolution face images into a common space to achieve low-resolution face recognition; Wang \emph{et al.}~\cite{wang2020dual} proposed a dual super-resolution learning method for semantic segmentation, which integrate image super-resolution with semantic segmentation into a end-to-end model; Xiang \emph{et al.}~\cite{xiang2021boosting} boosted high-level vision with joint compression artifacts reduction and super-resolution.
+Although these methods combine SR with high-level tasks and achieve good results, they focus more on the results of high-level vision tasks and ignore the use of feedback from other tasks to further improve the quality of SR images.
 Therefore, we recommend using the accuracy of high-level CV tasks as an evaluation indicator to measure the quality of the SR image.
-Meanwhile, we can design some loss functions related to high-level tasks, thus we can combine the feedback from other tasks to further improve the quality of SR images.
-On the other hand, we find that the two-step method of pre-processing the image using the SISR model is inefficient, which cannot fully use the potential features of the image itself, resulting in poor model performance.
-Therefore, we recommend exploring SISR models that can interact with high-level CV tasks, thus SISR and other tasks can promote and learn from each other.
+Meanwhile, we can design some loss functions related to high-level tasks, thus SISR and other tasks can promote and learn from each other.